BIOGRAPHY

 Julia Stoschek Collection, Berlin

 As a dance educator, Alvin was awarded in 2020 by the Canadian Arts Council and Ontario Arts Council with the “Skills and Career Development Grant for People of Colour Scholarship” to become the first Certified Gaga Teacher from Toronto.
-Alvin has taught workshops around the globe including Canada, Germany, The Philippines, Thailand & Sweden.
+Alvin has taught workshops in institutions around the globe such as The University of Western Ontario (Canada), Scottish Dance Theatre (Scotland) and The Universität der Künste Berlin (Germany).